7.4 The MAMA Detectors

 7.4.3 MAMA Sensitivity

-The STIS MAMA detector modes, similarly to those of the STIS CCD, suffer from changes in sensitivity that depend on both temperature and time.
+The STIS MAMA detector modes, similarly to those of the STIS CCD, suffer from changes in sensitivity that depend on wavelength, temperature, and time.
 A STIS Sensitivity Monitoring program similar to that aimed at characterizing the CCD behavior has been used to characterize the MAMAs (see Section 7.2 about the CCD program).
 The well-known sensitivity of the FUV-MAMA

 to temperature for the first-order mode G140L